 Need for uniform standard operating procedures for platforms

-Operations on genomics platform differ from one to another depending on their manufacturer.
+Operations on the genomics platforms differ from one to another depending on their manufacturer.
 With such variance in functionalities between platforms and software, it is difficult for a user to migrate from one platform to another if such a need arises.
 Also, information sharing between the platform becomes a challenge in such cases.

 For more insights into the market trends, key drivers, and challenges in the global genomic assays market, request more information.